 Through predictive modeling, for example, the data can be transformed into valuable customer information.
 You can see the likelihood that a prospect will be sensitive to a product recommendation, and even the potential customer lifetime value that they offer you.
 And with that, you can target customers with the right messages at the right time.
 For example, you might see that some of your customers are predicted to spend more online.
 Then, you could send all of them a unique email campaign with a discount, pointing them in the direction of your website.
 This is one way in which you can use a CDP to increase revenue, while promoting customer loyalty and trust.

 When you have collected a large amount of data, marketing automation can help to optimize your marketing strategy.
 Together, they can be used to automate and optimize your marketing activities.
 Using a range of individual customer profiles, you can enhance the customer experience, offering a personalized customer journey: specific offers and recommendations, and even personalized emails on special occasions like birthdays.

 If your company works with large amounts of data from different sources and channels, you know how challenging it can be.
 Data can require hours to transform and analyze, and much of it can end up in inaccessible data siloes.
 With a Customer Data Platform, you make the most of all of your data.
 A CDP can simplify the data collection and analysis process, perfect for those without IT expertise, while optimizing your marketing strategy, making it ready for the future.

 Curious about what a Customer Data Platform can bring to your company?
-You can now try Datatrics for free.
-It automatically ingests the data from any internal and external channel, putting all your data in a single, central location.
+CDP's automatically ingests the data from any internal and external channel, putting all your data in a single, central location.
 After this, it cleans the data, removing or repairing anything that is required automatically, so it is ready for your use.
 See what it can bring to your company and create smarter marketing moments.